TheJacksonLaboratory/PDX-SOC/readme.md

 |-------|-----|
 | drug | The drug name, as specified in the groups table. |
 | color | The CSS specification for the color in which to display this drug's information, in all studies. |

-## Deployment
-The package just needs to be downloaded and for its installation just a web server is needed.
-Since SQLLite is an embedded database no installation for that is needed.

 ## Built With